TransforMap/geocoding-utils/README.md

  * Field delimiter: {Tab}
 * OK

 look here for an example input file: testaddresses.csv

+It generates 3 output files.

-look here for an example output file: testaddresses.csv.new.reference
+look here for an example output files: testaddresses.exactgeocoded.csv.new.reference testaddresses.onlyroad.csv.new.reference testaddresses.unsuccessful.csv.new.reference